Diyckstra/terraform-provider-deyckstra/website/docs/d/route.md

 ## Attribute Reference

-All the argument attributes are also exported as result attributes when there is data available.
-For example, the `vpc_peering_connection_id` field will be empty when the route is attached to a network interface.
+All the argument attributes are also exported as result attributes.

 ### Unsupported attributes